Theoretical study of the ECRIPAC accelerator concept: Abstract

 \section{Abstract}

 The Electron Cyclotron Resonance Ion Plasma ACcelerator (ECRIPAC) is an original concept for a plasma-based particle accelerator able to generate pulsed ion beams with adjustable energy, targeting mostly medical applications.
-In a complementary letter (Cernuschi et al., arXiv:2507.07827) we thoroughly reviewed and corrected the current literature on the subject, including also an original theoretical investigation on the influence of several physical parameters on the accelerator stability.
-This study led to the proposal of a compact demonstrator device, which has been validated through Monte Carlo simulations.
-The present paper provides a detailed and more extended explanation of the ECRIPAC working principle and physics, including mathematical derivations for several physical formulas.
-Moreover, several other parameters have been included in the accelerator stability study, providing an overview of achievable external fields and plasma characteristics allowing a stable ion acceleration.
+This paper thoroughly reviews the working principle and physical theory behind the ECRIPAC accelerator concept, incorporating significant corrections to the existing limited literature on the subject, making it a suitable reference for future studies.
+Mathematical derivations for several physical formulas are also included.
+Moreover, a detailed theoretical investigation of the stability condition for the ion acceleration is presented, highlighting more stringent limitations than previously anticipated.
+Next, the impact of several physical parameters on the accelerator design is analyzed, providing an overview of achievable external fields and plasma characteristics allowing a stable ion acceleration.